Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 The `kill` command can send signals, that the OS will deliver to a process to interrupt it.

 The most popular signal types are :
-- **SIGTERM** (terminate) : tell the process to terminate if possible but allow it to cleanup or ignore the signal
+- **SIGTERM** (terminate) : tell the process to terminate if possible but allow it to clean up or ignore the signal
 - **SIGINT** (interrupt) : tell the process to stop so we can regain control over the terminal (Ctrl-C)
 - **SIGKILL** (kill) : kill the process without giving it a chance to cleanup or ignore the signal, handled by the kernel and the process does not even know about it
 - **SIGHUP** (hang up) : notify a process that the terminal it runs in has been closed, so process should stop if not a daemon